loqi/bcc-at-home/javascript5/old/05_Collections_and_compounds/4 functions.md

 < 5
 > namedFunc.name;
 < "namedFunc"

+There's only one copy of that addition function in memory, but there are two variables, each with a copy of that function's object reference.
+Two variables point to one object, and that object is a function carrying around a piece of executable code.
+Now it's ready for us to invoke it by putting round parentheses after either of those variable names.

 We'll use functions to organize our code going forward.
 The standard indentation form is